-The notifications received in 2016 on accidents and serious incidents of aircrafts registered in the civil aircraft register of the Republic of Lithuania which occurred outside Lithuania are presented in Table 3.
-In view of shortage of resources, Lithuania, as a State of Registry, the State of Design and the State of Manufacture did not appoint its accredited representative with respect to those safety investigations.
+The notifications received in 2016-2017 on accidents and serious incidents of aircrafts registered in the civil aircraft register of the Republic of Lithuania and designed and manufactured in Lithuania which occurred outside Lithuania are presented in Figure 5.
+Lithuania, as a State of Registry, the State of Design and the State of Manufacture appointed its accredited representative with respect to those safety investigations.